 “I was sitting a lot, and my sciatica was really bothering me,” says Nancy, a retired schoolteacher and proud mother and grandmother.
 “After hearing about the benefits of strength training as we age, my son encouraged me to join the class he attends at the Akron General Health and Wellness Center in Bath,” she says.

 Nate Lamkin, 42, has been a member of the Lifestyles Fitness Center in Bath for nearly four years.
 An avid fitness enthusiast and Army National Guardsman, his routine includes lifting weights five-to-six days a week, intermixed with yoga and cardio.
-Although Nate had considered personal training, he ultimately preferred a more social environment.
-So, when a fellow gym member mentioned the small group Adult Strength and Conditioning class, he decided to give it a try.
+Nate was considering changing up his workout routine when he heard about the small group Akron General Sports Performance Adult Strength and Conditioning class, so he decided to give it a try.

 “I liked the idea of having someone watch my form and guide me through exercises I wouldn’t typically attempt,” he explains.
 “Plus, the social aspect of the class really appealed to me.”